stelace/sharp-aws-image-handler-client/README.md

 <a name="module_sharp-aws-image-handler-client.getUrl"></a>

 ### cdn.getUrl(uri, [edits], [options]) ⇒ <code>String</code>
-Turn CDN file URI into image URL with edit operations.
+Turns CDN file URI into image URL with edit operations.
 If `uri` is a full URL and the file is not served from CDN, `uri` is return unchanged.

 **Kind**: static method of [<code>sharp-aws-image-handler-client</code>](#module_sharp-aws-image-handler-client)